MicrosoftDocs/winrt-api/windows.gaming.input/rawgamecontroller_switchcount.md

 ## -desc

-The number of switches on the game controller.
+The number of switches on the raw game controller.

 ## -property-value

-The number of switches on the game controller.
+The number of switches on the raw game controller.

 ## -remarks